Career Planning and Development

 - Existing databases, e.g. eating disorders, school of public health data available

-- Multidisciplinary Faculty in the Adolescent Medicine and Sports Medicine section, including dietitians, psychologists and researchers as well as close collaboration with psychology practicum students and Sports Medicine fellows.
+- Multidisciplinary Faculty in the Adolescent Medicine and Sports Medicine division, including dietitians, psychologists and researchers as well as close collaboration with psychology practicum students and Sports Medicine fellows.

 - Collaboration with other divisions at the nation’s largest children’s hospital